Turtle shell clustering: A mixture approach to discriminative clustering with applications to flow cytometry and other data: Abstract

 \section{Abstract}

 Generative approaches to clustering provide information on geometric properties of clusters, whereas discriminative approaches provide boundaries between clusters.
 Ideas from both approaches are incorporated to present a fully unsupervised, probabilistic, and discriminative clustering method via a regularized mutual information objective function, wherein a mixture of mixtures of Gaussian and uniform distributions is used for formulation of the conditional model.
-Automatic selection of the number of components is established with the introduction of the regularizing term and a merge step, similar to those applied in reversible jump Markov chain Monte Carlo methods used in Bayesian clustering.
+Overfitting is avoided by the introduction of a regularizing term and a cluster merge step, similar to those applied in reversible jump Markov chain Monte Carlo methods used in Bayesian clustering.
 Consequently, the turtle shell method --- a fully unsupervised clustering method capable of estimating non-linear boundary lines, automatically selecting the number of components, and capturing intuitive clusters in the presence of data abnormalities such as noise and/or irregular cluster shapes --- is introduced.
-We test this method on various simulated and real datasets commonly explored in clustering research, and extend the analysis to datasets arising from flow cytometry experiments.
+We test this method on various simulated and real datasets commonly explored in clustering research, and extend the analysis to datasets arising from flow cytometry experiments and image analysis.

 \textbf{Keywords}: robust clustering; mutual information; mixture models; flow cytometry.